 No company has reduced its workforce more aggressively in 2026 than Oracle, which has cut 25,254 roles across multiple rounds since January.
 While the company had already begun trimming staff toward the end of 2025, the scale of layoffs escalated sharply in March, when thousands of employees across the United States, India, Canada, and Mexico were dismissed in a sudden wave of cuts.
 The layoffs are directly tied to Oracle’s rapid expansion into AI infrastructure.
 Despite reporting a 95% surge in net income to $6.13 billion in Q2 of its fiscal 2026 results, the company is shedding tens of thousands of jobs to redirect capital toward large-scale data centre investments.

-Amazon ranks second in total layoffs this year, with 16,000 jobs cut so far in 2026.
+Amazon ranks second in total layoffs this year, with more than 16,000 jobs cut so far in 2026.
 This follows an already substantial round of workforce reductions in 2025, including 14,000 redundancies in October alone.
 The company has positioned the latest cuts as part of a broader push to simplify its organisational structure and improve efficiency.
 However, they come at a time of strong financial performance, with $716.9 billion in revenue in 2025 and continued heavy spending on AI and cloud infrastructure, including plans for up to $200 billion in capital expenditures this year.

 Several European firms have also carried out layoff rounds in the thousands.
 Austria-based ams OSRAM initiated around 2,000 job reductions as part of efforts to improve margins amid softer demand in parts of the semiconductor market.
 In Sweden, Ericsson announced approximately 1,900 layoffs, largely tied to cost-cutting initiatives in response to slower growth in the global 5G sector.
 Meanwhile, Dutch chip equipment leader ASML reduced its workforce by about 1,700 roles, focusing primarily on management and technical positions as it restructured internally, despite strong demand for its products.